Siege of Kromy: Prelude

 After Battle of Dobrynichy, most noblemen and mercenaries with whom False Dmitry I began his campaign left him, but under his banner, peasants and Cossacks flocked massively, dissatisfied with the rule of Godunov and who supposedly believed False Dmitry to be "the lawful sovereign".

-The siege
+Siege

-A small garrison of Kromy was reinforced by five hundred Cossacks led by the ataman Andrei Korela, who retreated here after the battle of Dobrynichi.
+A small garrison of Kromy was reinforced by five hundred Cossacks led by the ataman Andrei Korela, who had retreated here after the Battle of Dobrynichi.
 The walls were destroyed by artillery fire, but the defenders of Kromy effectively defended themselves in the system of trenches, which they dug in the city.
-Nevertheless, the losses on both sides were high and the ataman Korela demanded reinforcements from False Dmitry I in Putivl, threatening to surrender the city.
+Nevertheless, the losses on both sides were high and the Ataman Korela demanded reinforcements from False Dmitry I in Putivl, threatening to surrender the city.
 False Dmitriy reacted by sending a large detachment to Kromy.
-Thanks to the fact that the tsarist troops accepted these warriors for their own, they entered the fortress with a large train.
+Because the tsarist troops accepted these warriors as their own, they entered the fortress with a large train.
 The fighting lasted a few more weeks before the ceasefire.

 In the huge camp of Mstislavsky began an epidemic of dysentery.
-Godunov's order not to leave the army caused indignation among the nobles, and many in spite of the ban went home.
+Godunov's order not to leave the army caused indignation among the nobles, and many, despite the ban, went home.